hyperledger-labs/fabric-operations-console/packages/athena/docs/permission_apis.md

 ```

 ## 1b.
 Create a access token (aka bearer token)
-This API is intended for **software** only (saas must use IAM api keys).
-It will create a bearer token from an "api key" which is actually the user's username and password concatenated with a colon.
+This API will create a bearer token from an api key which can be provided as bearer auth on subsequent APIs.
-These access tokens can be used by end users to perform various athena APIs programmatically.
+These access tokens can be used by end users to perform various APIs programmatically.

 Note that the `access_token` will expire in 1 hour with the default settings.

-This does not currently work with an ldap login (dsh todo).
 - **Method**: POST
 - **Route**: `/api/v3/identity/token` || `/ak/api/v3/identity/token`
 - **Auth**: Must have action `blockchain.api_keys.manage`